-By letter dated December 12, 2008, the Internal Revenue Service ("IRS") determined that the Plan, which was formerly known as the Sara Lee Corporation Personal Products Hourly Retirement Plan of Puerto Rico, as amended, and trust met the qualification requirements set forth in Sections 401(a) and 501(a) of the IRC.
-As discussed in Note H, Plan management identified certain non-exempt transactions during 2008 and 2007 and has taken steps to correct these transactions.
-Plan management believes that these transactions will not have an effect on the Plan's tax status.
+By letter dated December 2, 2008, the Internal Revenue Service determined that the Plan, which was formerly known as the Sara Lee Corporation Personal Products Retirement Savings Plan of Puerto Rico, as amended, and trust met the qualification requirements set forth in Sections 401(a) and 501(a) of the IRC.
+The Plan has been subsequently amended since the determination, but the Plan's management believes the Plan remains in compliance with the applicable requirements of the IRC.